- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 - SAP and its Partner Network misrepresented Fiori as a Complete Replacement for the SAPGUI

-- SAP and its Partner Network Misrepresented Fiori as a User Interface That Works Equally Well on Computers, Tables, and Phones
+- SAP and its Partner Network Misrepresented Fiori as a User Interface That Works Equally Well on Computers, Tablets, and Phones

 - SAP and its Partner Network Misrepresented of the Effort Involved with Fiori